 Election Monitoring by NGO-CEDAW:

-All voters (including those who voted in the past) were required to register to vote between September 1, 2016 and November 29, 2016 for the local elections.
-Approximately 8 million voters were registered, but this is less than the number of eligible Cambodians.
-Concerns have been raised that many migrants working overseas have not been registered to vote.
-The NEC is currently permitting challenges to the new voter lists.
+In 2016, all voters (including those who voted in the past) were required to register to vote between September 1, 2016 and November 29, 2016 in order to vote in the local elections.
+Approximately 8 million voters were registered, out of an estimated 9.8 million eligible Cambodians.

 Background on Election Laws:

-In 2015, the Cambodian government passed new laws on the National Election Committee and on national and local elections.
+In 2015, the Cambodian government passed new amendments to the laws on the National Election Committee and on national and local elections.
 NGO-CEDAW wrote analyses of the election laws passed in early 2015.
 You can read them here in English.
 LEMNA analysis; NEC Analysis